 Editing your Milky Way photos

 Once you have a few shots in the bag it's time to head home and do some editing, as with most elements of night sky shooting there are many techniques you can utilize at this step but here are the basics we always start with.
 Remember editing is very much a personal preference, so do not be afraid to experiment.
+And check out our reviews of the best photo editing apps.

 The first thing to do after importing files is adjust the white balance.
 Somewhere between 4000k-5000K usually works well (with some cameras you can manually adjust the K of the white balance as you shoot, if you’d prefer).
 You will almost certainly need to increase the exposure, and we usually find shots need a 1-2 stops increase.